Daimler Fifteen: Chassis

-Engine upgrade for 1935
+1935: Engine upgrade

 A redesigned cylinder head and an increase in cubic capacity to 2003 cc by adding 10 mm to the already lengthy stroke was claimed to have improved performance by 10% to 15%.
 It did not affect the tax rating of the engine.
 The opportunity was taken to make a number of small improvements including the provision of a water pump and thermostatic control of the coolant circulation.
 The top gear mechanism of the gearbox was also improved to avoid a hum when the car was idling in neutral.
 The complete car was now stated to weigh 25.25 cwt.